 Bridgewater adds that other challenges include the calculation complexity of the new risk-free rates, putting “a greater reliance on automation and so systems” and underlining the need for preparing and testing well in advance.
 In addition, he says that a period of maturing in the market is to be expected, with many market participants waiting on each other, and on the banks, to migrate to risk-free rates before they can update their own processes away from LIBOR.
 “This is unlikely to happen smoothly and so corporate treasures would be wise to begin early but build flexibility into their planning and processes so that blocking issues can be resolved as they inevitably arise,” he comments.

 Further, with wide-ranging, complex and time-consuming changes planned in 2021, Bridgewater says the transition is an opportunity to revisit current system architectures and digital transformation plans ahead of the transition to improve systems at the start of the year, “while capacity is available and in advance of when the functionality will be required.”
+What now?

 In light of these challenges, corporate treasurers should be initiating discussions with their banks now to understand the timelines for banks to start offering lending on risk-free rates and migrating existing trades for each currency.